 Thank you for the opportunity to submit these comments regarding telemedicine on behalf of the Kansas Academy of Family Physicians (KAFP).
-My name is Chad Johanning and I practice family medicine in Lawrence, Kansas.
-Our organization represents over 1,730 active, resident, student and life members across the state.
-The mission of the KAFP is to support and serve family physicians of Kansas as they advance the health of Kansans.
+Our organization represents over 1,660 active, resident, student and life members across the state.
+The mission of KAFP is to promote access to, and excellence in, health care for all Kansans through education and advocacy for family physicians and their patients.